raspibolt/raspibolt/guide/bonus/bitcoin/dojo.md

 * If you want to set up Auth47 login option, please comment these lines anyway and uncomment them in [later steps](#use-auth47-paynym-login-for-dojo-maintanence-tool).
 Dojo would not start properly and Tor service is not set up yet

   ```
-  //auth47: {                          #  All of these lines must be commented with "//" at the beginning as shown
+  //auth47: {                          #  All of these four lines must be commented with "//" at the beginning as shown
   //hostname: '<dojoHostname>',
   //paymentCodes: ['<myPaymentCode>']
   //}